fishcus/KAP-manual/en/appendix/customized_build_dev_guide.en.md

 In this section, we will introduce how to develop a Java class for customized cube build based on a simple example.

-Suppose in your source data, there is no standard date/time column for the date/time based incremental cube build.
+Suppose in your source data, there is no such a date/time column for incremental cube build.
 Instead, you have two columns *MONTH_ID* and *BATCH_ID* and your data is updated by different batches in each month. *MONTH_ID* contains the year/month information and it's 6 digits like 201901, 201902. *BATCH_ID* means the update batches in each month and it's 4 digits like 1, 2, 3.
 So *MONTH_ID* and *BATCH_ID* can be concatenated to compose a segment range, as shown below:

 - [2012010001, 2012010002) means the first batch data in Janurary 2012 (not including second batch)